chattermill/ember-cli-index-redirect/README.md

 # ember-cli-index-redirect

-This addon allows you to use the {{content-for 'app-redirect'}} helper in your app/index.html file to force a redirection to a different
+This addon allows you to use the `{{content-for "app-redirect"}}` helper in your `app/index.html` file to force a redirection to a different
 Host before loading the app.

 This is useful for quick or temporary redirections during changes on platform or infrastructure.